Omaha System Board of Directors

 quis0026@umn.edu

 Robin is an Assistant Professor at the University of Minnesota School of Nursing.
 She directs the Center for Nursing Informatics and the Omaha System Partnership practice-based research network, and coordinates the Doctorate of Nursing Practice (DNP) Informatics specialty.
-Robin integrates her clinical background with informatics and data science methods to represent the patients’ perspective across the healthcare continuum.
+Robin integrates her clinical background as a nurse and chiropractor with informatics and data science methods to represent the patients’ perspective across the healthcare continuum.

 Robin’s research combines expertise in consumer and clinical informatics, and her research with large datasets and data science methods examines social determinants of health and resilience.
 Robin and Karen Monsen developed the MyStrengths+MyHealth application that incorporates the Simplified Omaha System terms.
 Through this work she leads an international collaborative of scientists, clinicians, and consumers to advance the use of simplified Omaha System terms to understand whole-person health from the consumer perspective.
 She incorporates her interests into organizational memberships including induction as a Fellow in the American Academy of Nursing in 2024.
 Robin has been involved in the Omaha System since 2014 and joined the Board of Directors in 2023.
 She has published articles about the use of MyStrengths+MyHealth and the Omaha System; she contributed to Chapters 5 and 6 for the next book.
 In addition, she has presented her research at national and international conferences, including at the Friends of the National Library of Medicine.
 She has presented at Omaha System International Conferences in 2017, 2019, and 2022.
 In 2019, Robin received the Omaha System Partnership PhD Student Research Methodologist Award.